ameliaperry/resolution/README.md

 This repository includes shell scripts `make` for compiling, `run` for running, and `prof` for profiling.
 Currently they're a bit specialized to my machine, in particular referring to a Java 6 runtime `rt.jar` in a subfolder, but it shouldn't be too hard to get it built if you're into Java.
 Feel free to contact me.

+# Acknowledgements

+Most of the features in this program were developed during a period of collaboration with Michael Andrews, and so he has guided its direction to a large extent.
+Thanks also to Mark Behrens for feature suggestions.